joshmoore/NGFF-ELMI-2021-Workshop/README.md

 # NGFF ELMI 2021 Workshop

-This repository contains a notebook for the practicals during ELMI 2021.
+This repository contains notebooks for the practicals during ELMI 2021.

 ## Running on MyBinder.org